dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 *   **Map pattern:**

-    1. A space whose type is the type of the pattern and with an arity restriction whose length is the number of non-rest elements and whose `hasRest` is `true` if there is a rest element.
+    1. A space whose type is the type of the pattern.
 The space's properties
         are:

-    2. For each non-rest entry in the pattern:
+    2. For each entry in the pattern:

         1. A property with element key `k` where `k` is the entry's key constant whose subspace is the lifted space union of the